mhio/node-mhio-test/README.md

 Collection of Node.js Test Helpers.

-`TestEnv` allows setup up a read/write environment that can be easily cleaned up after a test run.
+`TestEnv` sets up up a read/write environment that can be easily cleaned up after a test run.

 ## Install